Princess Ghida Talal

 Princess Ghida Talal (née Ghida Salaam; born 11 July 1963) is the chairperson of the board of trustees of the King Hussein Cancer Foundation and Center (KHCF) and (KHCC), based in Amman, Jordan.
-Born to a politically prominent family in Lebanon, Princess Ghida is married to Prince Talal bin Muhammad of Jordan, the nephew of King Hussein bin Talal and 41st-generation direct descendant of the Islamic prophet Muhammad.
+Born into a politically prominent family in Lebanon, Ghida is married to Prince Talal bin Muhammad of Jordan, the nephew of King Hussein bin Talal and 41st-generation direct descendant of the Islamic prophet Muhammad.

-Biography
+Personal life and education

-Princess Ghida Talal was born 11 July 1963 in Beirut, Lebanon, to Hany Salam and Raja'a Arab.
-She is the eldest of four children.
+Ghida was born 11 July 1963 in Beirut, Lebanon, to Hany Salam and Raja'a Arab.
+She is the eldest of five children.
 The Salam family is a politically prominent family in Lebanon.
-Her great-grandfather Salim Ali Salam was a leading political figure in Beirut at the turn of the 20th century and held numerous public positions, including deputy from Beirut to the Ottoman Parliament.
+Her great-grandfather, Salim Ali Salam, was a leading political figure in Beirut at the turn of the 20th century and held numerous public positions, including deputy from Beirut to the Ottoman Parliament.
 Her great-uncle Saeb Salam served as Prime Minister of Lebanon several times.
-Ghida has 5 siblings, Nashad Talal-Mohamed, Omar Talal-Mohamed, Hamza Talal, Hema Talal-Afzal, Azad Talal-Mohamed.

-Princess Ghida attended school in Beirut at the College Protestant Francais and graduated with the French and Lebanese baccalaureates.
+Ghida attended school in Beirut at the College Protestant Francais and graduated with the French and Lebanese baccalaureates.
 After finishing high school in Beirut, she began her college education in the United States.
 She graduated with a joint bachelor's and master's degree and magna cum laude honors in international politics and economics from Georgetown University's Edmund A. Walsh School of Foreign Service in Washington, D.C.